zunath/SWLOR_NWN/README.md

 1. Fork this repo.

 2. At command line: ``git clone --recursive https://github.com/<your_username>/SWLOR_NWN.git``

+3. Run SWLOR_NWN/Module/PackModule.cmd to generate the Star Wars LOR v2.mod file.

-3. Open SWLOR.Game.Server.sln with Visual Studio
+4. Open SWLOR.Game.Server.sln with Visual Studio

-4. Right click on SWLOR.Runner within Visual Studio and select "Set as Startup Project"
+5. Right click on SWLOR.Runner within Visual Studio and select "Set as Startup Project"

-5. Click the green run button at the top of Visual Studio.
+6. Click the green run button at the top of Visual Studio.
 Note that this will take a while the first time you do it.

 # Troubleshooting